EOjeah/Tic-tak-toe-game/README.md

 Simply run the code in terminal and follow instructions to play

 This was part of the milestone project for learning python on udemy

+next for this, i might create a web app for better visualiztion :)